qrutyy/ls-bdd/README.md

 ### Testing

-You can use the provided FIO tests (or write your own) that measure execution time and perform pattern verification:
+You can use the provided FIO tests (or write your own) to measure execution time and perform pattern verification:

 ```bash
 make fio_verify IO=io_uring FS=lsvbd1 WBS=8 RBS=8 NJ=8 ID=8 SIZE=1000